 The ACC Championship Game is one of the best events of the college football season.
-The game has national championship implications many years, and has a direct path into the Orange Bowl for the winner.
+The game has national championship implications many years, and historically had a direct path into the Orange Bowl for the winner, and now is a setup game for the ACC's CFP hopefuls.
 The top team from the Coastal Division plays the top team from the Atlantic Division to crown the winner of the Atlantic Coast Conference.
 The inaugural game was played in 2005 at Alltel Stadium (now Everbank Field) between Florida State and Virginia Tech, which was won by the Seminoles 27-22.
 Thus far, only FSU, Wake Forrest, Virginia Tech, Georgia Tech and Clemson have won the title.
-Virginia Tech leads the pack with three wins, with FSU close behind winning two.
+Virginia Tech won 3 ACC Championship titles in 4 years from 2007-2010, but it is the Florida State Seminoles who have the most championships overall, winning the innagual ACC Championship game in 2005, and adding 3 titles in a row from 2012-2014.

 ACC Championship Game Event Guide